Healthy Crock Pot Chili Recipe

 Kidney beans – Dark red kidney beans are my favorite but you can also use white cannellini beans or northern beans.

-Spices – Bay leaves, Mexene chili powder, salt, and black pepper.
+Spices – Bay leaves, Mexene chili powder, salt and pepper.

-Aromatics – Onion, carrot, celery, bell pepper, and garlic.
+Vegetables – Onion, carrot, celery, green bell peppers, and garlic.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!